rayjonesjay/wget/TESTS.md

-# Testing Resources Documentation
+# Tests

-This document outlines how to use the provided links to carry out various tests.
-The resources include images, text files, and downloadable files from both the internet and local servers.
+We have provided  links to test  the  WGET program.
+It has various types of resources, including images, text files, and downloadable files.
+Each category of resource is provided to help verify the program's functionality.

 ## Table of Contents